HermesMarc/hermesmarc.github.io/_posts/2022-07-22-function-cycling.md

 $$

 If you play around with some starting values (there aren't that many) you will quickly see that repetition strikes again.
-Similarly to the very easy case of the one element set, here too our function seems to always end up in a cycle, only that they can contain more elements.
+Similarly to the very easy case of the one element set, here too our function seems to always end up in a cycle, but it can now contain more than one element.
 A more general principle seems to be at play, which brings us to our first puzzle:

 > ***Puzzle 1:***